spica85/LBFFS/README.md

 # LBFFS [English/[Japanese](README_ja.md)]
-LBFFS is a flow simulator based on Lattice Boltzmann Method, written in C++ and OpenCL languages to run on a single GPU
+LBFFS is a flow simulator based on lattice boltzmann method, written in C++ and OpenCL languages to run on a single GPU

 ## Features
 * D3Q19 discrete velocity model